 Tax-Rate Biases in Tax Decisions: Experimental Evidence

-This paper investigates whether decision biases might reduce the quality of corporate taxplanning decisions.
-We conduct four laboratory experiments with 223 students and 62 tax professionals and show that time pressure induces a systematic tax-rate bias in tax-planning choices.
-Decision makers overestimate the relevance of less complex tax-rate information compared to more complex tax-base information.
-This results in suboptimal decision-making.
+This paper investigates how decision biases affect individuals’ tax decisions.
+We conduct four laboratory experiments with 303 students and 62 experienced tax professionals and find a systematic tax-rate bias in decisions under time constraints.
+More specifically, decision makers overestimate the relevance of less complex tax-rate information compared to more complex tax-base information, leading to suboptimal decision-making.
 We also find support for the theory of rational inattention as increasing the size of the tax-base effect mitigates the decision bias.
-However, tax-planning choices are unaffected by participants’ professional experience: students and highly experienced tax professionals are similarly prone to tax-rate bias.
+However, we find that tax decisions are unaffected by participants’ professional experience: Students and highly experienced tax professionals are similarly prone to tax-rate bias.
 However, senior tax professionals are more rationally inattentive.
 These decision-makers are less likely to exhibit a tax-rate bias when exhibiting such bias is relatively costly.
 Overall, our findings suggest that time constraints impede the use of complex information which can result in suboptimal tax decisions.
 Interviews with senior tax professionals indicate potential for tax-rate biases in real-world tax decisions and thereby provide directions for future research.

-Keywords: heuristics, decision biases, tax-rate information, rational inattention, information complexity
+Keywords: heuristics, decision bias, salience, tax-rate information, rational inattention

 JEL Classification: C91, D03, H32, K34, M21, M41